rabizao/flask-jwt-persistency/README.md

 # Flask JWT Persistency
 This extension was developed to add additional features to JWT like revoke a single token or all tokens issued to a specific user.
-These features are implemented by persisting the tokens in a database, so JWT looses their stateless property.
+These features are implemented by persisting the tokens in a database, so JWT looses its stateless property.

 Installing
 ----------